ChalkingCode/fearlesstrialproject/solution.md

 4. cd fearlesstrialproject

+5. npm install

-5. Run commands note the port will be 3000 unless configured see Port Solution How to.
+6. Run commands note the port will be 3000 unless configured see Port Solution How to.

 	npm start or you can run node index,js